dagainz/Correlator/README.md

 ## To do

-Refactor network server code
+- Project structure
-Add capability for listeners to register criteria for what events it is interested in
+- Add capability for listeners to register criteria for event filtering at instantiation time.
+- Decouple proprietary logfile format
+- Refactor network server code